-I feel an inner calling to acquire the latest technological knowledge and enhance my skills in the delivery of services so as to be able to realize my fullest potential and make my maximum contribution to society.
+I feel an inner calling to acquire the latest technological knowledge and enhance my skills in delivering dental services to realize my fullest potential and maximize my contribution to society.
 I feel privileged and blessed to have the opportunity for advanced training in Dentistry in the US.
 Born in India, I am now a permanent resident of the USA and have been making my home here with my family since 2016.
-Finishing dental school in India in 2003, I very much enjoyed a full 13 years of practice and research experience.
-As much of my attention as possible was given to the underserved in India throughout this period.
-The great oral health challenges faced by India, so many in need and so few resources to work with, helped me to develop great resilience and perseverance.
-My principal research interests lie in the area of Dental Public Health Education, particularly for the working poor.
-In addition to earning the doctoral degree in Dentistry and practicing here in the USA for the balance of my professional lifetime, I also want to do all that I can to contribute to the development of strategies to improve the efficiency of oral health care systems in India.
+After finishing dental school in India in 2003, I enjoyed a full 13 years of practice and research experience; much of my attention was given to the underserved in India throughout this period.
+India's tremendous oral health challenges, with so many in need and few resources to work with, helped me develop remarkable resilience and perseverance.
+My principal research interests lie in Dental Public Health Education, particularly for the working poor.
+In addition to earning a doctoral degree in Dentistry and practicing here in the USA for the balance of my professional lifetime, I also want to do all I can to develop strategies to improve the efficiency of oral health care systems in India.

-I thank you for consideration of my application.
+Thank you for consideration of my application.